kapsner/gpu-jupyter/README.md

 # GPU-Jupyter

+In this fork is used for configuring my own image.

 #### Leverage Jupyter Notebooks with the power of your NVIDIA GPU and perform GPU calculations using Tensorflow and Pytorch in collaborative notebooks.

 ![Jupyterlab Overview](https://raw.githubusercontent.com/iot-salzburg/gpu-jupyter/master/extra/jupyterlab-overview.png)